hidenori-wasa/_PEAR_BreakpointDebugging_PHPUnitStepExecution/README.md

 Change log
 ----------

-* Added the feature to autodetect local static variable inside function.
-* Repaired the bug of global variable backup.
+* Repaired the bug of static backup.
+(I have not been testing)
+* Added auto-detection of global variable backup inside "setUp()".
+* Changed execution rule.
 * Changed unit test example.

 Notice